 - Your entire physical state must give preference to the important elements.
 For example, if your body is not generally “moving to the beat”, you will find it difficult to articulate the fingers properly.

 - Thinking hierarchically makes it easier to understand what you are reading.
-When you read text, it is useful to understand how the text is broken into paragraphs, words, sentences, chapters, etc., as this improves comprehension.
+For example, when you read a novel, it is useful to understand how the text is broken into paragraphs, words, sentences, chapters, etc., as this improves comprehension.

 - With creativity comes a more engaged performance.
 As a result, you will enjoy yourself more, and the audience will enjoy the performance more as well.

-- Read 1 or 2 measures ahead while playing.
+- You deliberately read 1 or 2 measures ahead of where you're playing

-You can decide for yourself whether or not these strategies are effective.
 When I learned to sight-read, I did not follow any formal strategies or use any “tricks”.
 Nonetheless, it took me less than a year after I began studying piano before I was what I would call “reasonably fluent” at reading both hands together.
-I am not saying this to brag, but to make the point that it is possible improve your sight-reading skills quickly, if you are interesting in doing it.
+I am not saying this to brag, but to make the point that if you want to improve your sight-reading skills quickly, you can.
 I attribute my progress to the fact that I simply read a ton of music, without fear of making mistakes.
-Therefore, this approach is what I try to teach.

 This is the basic formula, and you can vary it as needed.
 For example: